 Homework assignments, quizzes, and projects will be assigned throughout the semester.
 Most work is individual work; only the big projects may be completed in pairs.
 Homework and quizzes will be 10 points each.
-All quizzes will be taken using Blackboard at http://elearning.harding.edu/.
+All quizzes will be taken using Moddle.
 You will need to take each quiz before class on the due date.
 No make-up quizzes will be given.
 You may use your text while you are taking the quiz, but you may not take the quiz with someone else or talk to someone else about the quiz before you take it.

 There will be three 100 point projects.
 These are major assignments requiring a significant amount of work.
 The projects will require you to integrate all of the things you have learned and will demonstrate your mastery of the material.
-You may work independently on all projects or in pairs (two people only).
+You may work independently on all projects or in pairs (two people only) when permission is given.
 Pair programming has been shown to have a number of benefits including increased personal satisfaction and fewer errors1.
 If you work in pairs, both of you must work together on a single computer, and both of you must write approximately half of the code.
 No code can be written without the other partner present and watching.
 Both of you should understand completely what is being written since you will have to complete your exams individually.
-When you submit a program that has been written in pairs, you must include a printed log listing the dates and times you and your partner met to write the program.
-If you fail to provide a log or turn in a program that is nearly identical as someone else's will be considered cheating.
+When you submit a program to Easel that has been written in pairs, you must put comments in your code indicating the names of both programmers.
+Only one student needs to submit their program.